Seasons End: Track listing

-Note: "After Me" is not included on vinyl editions of the album.

 Formats and re-issues

 The album was originally released on CD, Cassette, vinyl LP and 12" Picture Disc.
 "After Me", the b-side of "Hooks in You", was included as a bonus track on the original CD and cassette versions.

 In 1997, as part of a series of Marillion's first eight studio albums, EMI re-released Seasons End with remastered sound and a second disc containing bonus material.
 The bonus disc contained the extended 12" version of the album's second single, "The Uninvited Guest", that single's b-side "The Bell in the Sea", the third single "Easter"'s b-side, "The Release", and six demo versions.
 The remastered edition was later also made available without the bonus disc.

 A new 180 gram vinyl pressing was released in February 2012 by EMI.
 It was identical to the original vinyl release from 1989, so "After Me" was not included.